zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This is English as a Second Language Podcast episode 563.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that will give you all of the vocabulary, defin itions, sample sentences, additional definitions, cultural notes, comprehension qu estions, and, most importantly, a complete transcript of everything we say on  this episode.
+Go there to download a Learning Guide for this episode that will give you all of the vocabulary, defin itions, sample sentences, additional definitions, cultural notes, comprehension qu estions, and, most importantly, a complete transcript of everything we say on  this episode.

 This episode is a dialogue between Roland and Ginger a bout “household expenses,” the money that you have to spend to live in a h ouse or apartment.
 Let’s get started.